nusretipek/biovism/content/authors/arne/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- In-house Staff

 ---
-Arne Deloose is a PhD student in Bioscience Engineering with a strong background in environmental technologies, data analysis and natural language processing.
-His current research involves extracting structured knowledge from unstructured natural language texts using techniques such as knowledge graph construction.
+<p align="justify" style="font-size:18px;"><b> Arne Deloose </b> is a PhD student in Bioscience Engineering with a strong background in environmental technologies, data analysis and natural language processing.
+His current research involves extracting structured knowledge from unstructured natural language texts using techniques such as knowledge graph construction. </p>